github/archive-program/GUIDE.md

 Specific details of TAR files, and the software to encode and decode them, can be found in the Representation Information in every reel of the archive.

-### Unzipping the binary file into a longer, uncompressed archive file
+### Unzipping compressed files into readable, uncompressed files

 In order to include as many repositories and as much data as possible, most of the data has been compressed.
 Compression means using a small amount of data to represent a larger amount, by use patterns and repetition in that larger amount.
 For instance, instead of writing the  character a nine times in a row, one could just write the compressed text 9a, if one was confident the reader would understand that 9a meant the uncompressed text aaaaaaaaa.